 The meetings industry is also critical to the U.S. economy, contributing nearly $122 billion in direct expenditures and supporting 1 million jobs, according to research conducted by the Meetings Mean Business coalition.

 Last fall, the Obama administration relaxed guidelines on federal employee attendance at conferences.
-The updated guidance issued in late November by the Office of Management and Budget (OMB) reflected changes to the rules issued by the White House in 2012 that drastically reduced government travel after inappropriate conference spending by federal agencies was first reported and investigated by Congress.
+The updated guidance issued in November 2016 by the Office of Management and Budget (OMB) reflected changes to the rules issued by the White House in 2012 that drastically reduced government travel after inappropriate conference spending by federal agencies was first reported and investigated by Congress.